 Guests who come to this sunny, comfortable inn just outside the main hub of Homer might be forgiven for doing a spin on the front-yard meadow and breaking into “The Sound of Music.”
 After all, owner Marcella Suydam says that guests often tell her that this spot reminds them of the Alps—and no doubt, the hills here feel pretty alive.

 Located off of Homer’s Skyline Drive—about 5 miles from the split—the inn looks out over fields, mountains and Kachemak Bay.
 Depending on the time of year, lupins are blooming, or bright fireweed, or all manner of other colorful wildflowers.
 During the summer, you can easily walk from the inn to the nearby reservoir; during colder months, you can go cross-country skiing right off the deck.

-While all rooms come with TV, Internet and fresh baked goodies upon arrival, the biggest amenity for most guests is what they see when they look out the windows.
+Each space has TV's, Internet and fresh baked goodies upon arrival, the biggest amenity for most guests is what they see when they look out the windows.
 It’s not just the water and mountains, but wildlife, too—more proof that these hills are literally alive.
 Don’t be surprised if a moose tromps through the yard, or you see owls at dusk—or even spot a bear ambling by.

 Third option is to rent both The Whole House which is The Bear Paw and The Main House combines.
 It is truly an Alaskan delight for larger parties.

 All three of these options are available on her website cozycoveinn.com, or call her to reserve or you.